Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Certificates/README.md

 ## Key concepts
 ### KeyVaultCertificate
+A `KeyVaultCertificate` is the fundamental resource within Azure Key Vault.
+You'll use certificates to encrypt and verify encrypted or signed data.

 ### CertificateClient
 With a `CertificateClient` you can get certificates from the vault, create new certificates and new versions of existing certificates, update certificate metadata, and delete certificates.
 You can also manage certificate issuers, contacts, and management policies of certificates.
 This is illustrated in the examples below.

 ## Examples
 The Azure.Security.KeyVault.Certificates package supports synchronous and asynchronous APIs.

 The following section provides several code snippets using the [above created](#create-certificateclient) `client`, covering some of the most common Azure Key Vault certificates service related tasks:

 ### Sync Examples